ashish-upadhyay246/ImageGeneration_withAnalysis/README.md

 ## Prerequisites

 - Python 3.12 or above
-- The models detect for CUDA capability, if available they utilise the GPU otherwise the CPU is is used. <br/>The code was developed using an Nvidia GPU.
+- The models detect for CUDA capability, if available they utilise the GPU otherwise the CPU is used. <br/>The code was developed using an Nvidia GPU.

 ## Model Configuration
 - Stable diffusion: stable-diffusion-v1-5 https://huggingface.co/stable-diffusion-v1-5/stable-diffusion-v1-5